 (4) One candidate for the office of Secretary.

 (5) The appropriate number of candidates for the positions of Director.

-C. Vacancy in Extended Term.
-In the event any vacancy on the Board exists for any reason, and the term for which the Director was elected extends beyond December 31 of the current year, the report of the Governance Committee shall also identify one candidate to serve for the unexpired portion of such Director’s term.
+- Vacancy in Extended Term.
+In the event any vacancy on the Board exists for any reason, and the term for which the Director was elected extends beyond May 31 of the current year, the report of the Governance Committee shall also identify one candidate to serve for the unexpired portion of such Director’s term.

-D. Report.
-The Secretary shall cause the report of the Governance Committee to be sent to each member of the Association entitled to vote, on or before October 1 of each year.
+- Report.
+The Secretary shall cause the report of the Governance Committee to be sent to each member of the Association entitled to vote, on or before March 1 of each year.

 SECTION 2.
 ADDITIONAL NOMINATIONS